 Social Tango and Performance Tango

 The more I think about the challenges that tango is facing, the more I feel the need to distinguish between social tango and performance tango.
 People who promote performance tango often say, “Why draw a line?
 They are all tango.
 The tango is one.”
 But that is not true.
 Social tango and performance tango are different dances that serve different purposes.
-They are different in almost every aspects, including appearances, embraces, feelings, steps, techniques, lead/follow methods, and philosophies.
-(See Three Theories on Leading.)
+They are different in almost every aspects, including appearances, embraces, feelings, steps, techniques, lead/follow methods, and philosophies (see Three Theories on Leading).
 Any definition describing one dance automatically excludes the other.
 In fact, people who have only learned one dance are not able to dance the other dance without learning it.
 Instead of peddling performance tango to beginners, it's better to tell the truth, so students would know what they actually are getting into.

-Performance tango, on the other hand, is a sophisticated dance form designed for stage performance.
+Performance tango, on the other hand, is a highbrow dance form designed for stage performance.
 It is a theatrical rendition of tango, incorporating intricate steps and techniques that are beyond the scope of ordinary individuals but tailored for trained professionals with advanced skills.
 It is a choreographed and rehearsed dance, typically danced in an open dance hold to allow for expansive movement possibilities.
 Its steps are wide, fancy, often dangerous, and demanding ample space.
 Unlike social tango, performance tango is not aimed at providing an intimate, soulful, or personal experience; rather, it serves as a showcase for flashy figures and dazzling movements intended to impress and entertain the audience.
 It does not abide by the milonga codes and is unsuitable for crowded dance floors.
 Safety, comfort and user-friendliness are not its concern.
 What matters is how it looks and not how it feels.
-(See Highbrowism and Populism in Tango.)

 For most students, social tango should be the focus of their learning, because their purpose is to dance in the milongas for pleasure and not on stage to entertain the autience, because they want a user-friendly dance suited to their abilities and not a difficult dance beyond their reach, because they want a dance that serves their need for affinity and intimacy, not a gaudy and uncomfortable dance to show off their ego, and because they want to be a good social dancer and lay a solid foundation before, if ever, they decide to learn performance.